sebo-b/warp/README.md

 - Multiple zones (maps) can be created, for example, floors or parking.
 - Zones can be grouped.
 One person can have only one seat booked simultaneously in a zone group (so you can have one group for floors and another group for parking stalls).
 - Admin(s) can book / modify / unbook seat for any user.
-- Full admin interface to add/remove/edit maps, zones, groups, users.
+- Full admin interface to add/remove/edit maps, zones, groups, and users.
 - SAML2.0 support - via Apache [mod_auth_mellon](https://github.com/latchset/mod_auth_mellon) module.
-- Translations - currently English and Polish are supported.
+- Translations - currently, English and Polish are supported.

 ## What I'm not even planning to do
 - Approvals - the main goal of the system was to make it autonomous and management-free.
-So I don't plan to implement approval flows.
+So I don't intend to implement approval flows.
 - Timezone support - the selected time is always in the same timezone as a zone.
 It works well and is simple.
 But in case someone would like to have a couple of zones in different timezones and keep the `one person one seat at a given time` rule across these timezones, this will fail.

 ## What browsers are supported
-To be honest, I was not paying much attention to browser compatibility, neither was I extensively testing it on other browsers than Chrome and Firefox.
+To be honest, I was not paying much attention to browser compatibility, nor was I extensively testing it on other browsers than Chrome and Firefox.
 Nevertheless, all modern browsers should be supported (definitely not IE).

 ## Is there any demo?

 ![demo animation](res/demo.gif)

-It is so easy to run it in a docker that I have removed the demo which was available some time ago.
+It is so easy to run it in a docker that I have removed the demo, which was available some time ago.

 # Deployment

-During the first run on an empty database, WARP will populate database schema and create an admin user.
+During the first run on an empty database, WARP will populate the database schema and create an admin user.

 Default admin credentials are: `admin:noneshallpass`

 ## Demo quickstart

-The preferred way to deploy to run it via Docker.
+The preferred way to deploy is to run it via Docker.
 You need a working docker, and I won't cover it here.

 From the command line:
 ```